FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 Next, let's create a user.
 If this weren't a walkthrough, you'd have registration built out in your todo app, but I'm not going to build your entire todo app for you!

 Go to "Users" and add a user--I'm going to add "fornodebb@example.com".

+TBD image with user

 Then associate them with the nodebb application by creating a registration.
 When you're done, it should look like this:

-TBD image with user
+TBD image with registriaon

-Note that each user must have an email address associated with them.
-Usernames won't work.

 Phew.
 We're all done with setting up our FusionAuth OIDC server.
 One final reminder that all these instructions are FusionAuth specific but your user identity amanagement service of choice should have analogous configuration.